icns-distributed-cloud/MEC_route_finder/README.md

 ###  - install the docker on raspberry pi
 ###  - docker swarm init --advertise-addr (ip address) in Manager node
 ###  - docker swarm join \--token in Worker node
-###  - Check setting as 'docker node ls'
+###  - check setting as 'docker node ls'

-## 2. communications between raspberry pi
+## 2. Communications between raspberry pi
 ###  - manager node, worker node assign a static IP
 ###  - manager node -> using eth1 (usb port),  worker node -> using eth0 (Lan port)
-###  - Set worker node gateway to manager node IP
+###  - set worker node gateway to manager node IP
-###  - Connect two usb to lan cables to the master node and connect to the worker lanport with a cross cable
+###  - connect two usb to lan cables to the master node and connect to the worker lanport with a cross cable

 ## 3. Settings for Remote Development
 ###  - install the Pycharm on windows
 ###  - write python code
-###  - Remote debug to raspi using Ssh tunneling for using in raspberry pi’s environments
+###  - remote debug to raspi using Ssh tunneling for using in raspberry pi’s environments
 ###  - push and Merge to remote store